Anurag11699/DSTN-Assignment-1/Group_7/README.txt

 Anurag Madnawat(40%): Main Memory, Kernel, driver, debugging and integrating code, EMAT calculation, contributing with ideas for code structure, planning the code
-Chinmay Gupta(20%): L2 cache, debugging, contributing with ideas for code structure, planning the code Suryateja Ratakumtla(20%): L1 cache, debugging, contributing with ideas for code structure, planning the code Madhav Sasikumar(20%): TLB,debugging, contributing with ideas for code structure, planning the code
+Chinmay Gupta(20%): L2 cache, debugging, contributing with ideas for code structure, planning the code Suryateja Ratakumtla(20%): L1 cache, debugging, contributing with ideas for code structure, planning the code Madhav Sasikumar(20%): TLB, debugging, contributing with ideas for code structure, planning the code

 Problem Description: